carbon-language/carbon-lang/CONTRIBUTING.md

 <!--
-Part of the Carbon Language, under the Apache License v2.0 with LLVM Exceptions.
+Part of the Carbon Language project, under the Apache License v2.0 with LLVM Exceptions.
 See /LICENSE for license information.
 SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception -->